appaquet/exocore/data/replication.md

   * Two stage commit where nobody adds to the chain unless everybody has agreed that they have signatures.
     Cons: This adds latency and communication for nothing...
 And it's an never ending story.

+* A node local chain changes after we synced against it
+  * TODO:

 ## TODO
 - [ ] What is the logic on who proposes
         * Needs to have full data access
         * Needs to be considered online by others for them to wait for its proposal
 - [ ] Conditional entry: entry can be conditional on time, other entry commit, etc.
+- [ ] How do we bootstrap the chain ?
+      First block created by master key on 1 node